ivoryHamzzi/wordGPT/README.md

 Usage)

-1. At ~/.bashrc (Depends on your environment):\n export OPENAI_API_KEY=[OPENAI_KEY]
+1. At ~/.bashrc (Depends on your environment):
+   export OPENAI_API_KEY=[OPENAI_KEY]

 3. In your wordGPT root directory,
    $ mkdir build
    $ cd build
    $ cmake ..
    $ make
    $ ./src/word_gpt

 Supports following main features:
 1) Consult a vocabulary quiz with GPT
 2) Records a quiz history per each user
 3) Add to the quiz-based dictionary